 When a customer service agent is struggling to find an answer, pair them with a more experienced agent who can teach them how to use the search tool.
 Make sure that when people are searching, they’re finding results, and then they’re sharing those results with customers.

 Training not only reinforces good habits, but also helps customer service reps feel more comfortable using the knowledge base.
+This increased confidence can lead to better customer interactions and improved customer success rates.

-4. Augment manual search with insight panels
+4. Augment manual search with Insight Panels

 Insight Panels also make relevant information instantly accessible in the context of a given case, reducing the laborious process of manual searching and the confusion of toggling between windows or flipping between tabs.

 They also provide customer service reps with a valuable feedback loop.
 They can see which articles are being accessed most often and use that information to improve the quality (and speed) of their support.
+This is particularly helpful to new reps, particularly if they’re learning primarily from online customer service training interactions.

 5. Use coaching to improve agent experience